US Legislation 2026

+Other iinformation: Safe Haven Baby Boxes Inc. prides itself in taking “no taxpayer funds” to pay for boxes.
+This is not true.
 It’s difficult to determine if individual states include an ICWA protection or their own Indian protection law written into their SH/SHBB statutes.
 If you see errors in the legislative information below, please let us know

-About the and icons
+About bill icons

 Bill would authorize Baby Abandonment Box installation/use in state.